Party line (telephony): Barbed wire telephone lines

+These networks were documented as being in use across the American West and Canada, and sources claim they may have survived into the 1970s.
+A benefit of the simplicity and robustness of early telephones and networks is that they could be directly connected to the barbed wire with no modification, with one battery establishing a voltage difference between the two wires used for the voice channel and powering the whole network.
+They worked with wire stapled to wooden fenceposts, but worked better if the wire were insulated from the fencepost because rain tended to degrade operation of uninsulated systems.

 Railroad systems

 Telephone service for dispatchers and service personnel between way stations along railways used a form of party line service for many decades starting in the early 1900s.
 Railroad telephone systems often consisted of several dozen way stations interconnected with a shared line that used DC voltages as high as 400 V for selective signaling to alert called stations.

 Carrier systems

 With the advent of sophisticated electronics, telephone service providers developed methods to share a single copper line to transmit multiple telephone calls simultaneously.
 Various pair gain methods using time-division multiplexing and frequency-division multiplexing prevented interference between simultaneous calls.
 A distant suburb may have a subscriber loop carrier or digital loop carrier system in which a remote concentrator is located near the subscribers to connect multiple local subscriber loops to one common line to a central office exchange.
 A single optical fibre can also be shared between multiple subscribers in fibre to the cabinet systems.

 CATV cable modems are connected to an inherently shared medium.
 The signal from the shared line is split to multiple subscribers.
 Signals for television, and data operate at various different carrier frequencies.

 Digital wireless connections, such as mobile phones or voice over IP running over rural wireless Internet infrastructure are also inherently a shared medium.
 Sufficiently high levels of usage of simultaneous active connections cause congestion on a mobile telephone network or impair transmission quality.